-On XX, XXX, we’re excited to bring Ladies Who Launch to Toronto in partnership with xxxxxx, for an evening of community, education, and inspiration as we celebrate tenacious women in business!
+On Thursday, October 10th we’re excited to bring Ladies Who Launch to Denver in partnership with RISE Collaborative, for an evening of community, education, and inspiration as we celebrate tenacious women in business!

-This will be an energetic and dynamic gathering of 150+ women in business from the Canadian community.
+This will be an energetic and dynamic gathering of 250+ women in business.
 We hope you can join us.

 The goal is to help women-led businesses of all sizes and conceptual stages come together to collaborate, connect, strengthen their livelihoods, and discuss topics that are pertinent to their work.